Hekaton003/Personal-projects/movie/README.md

-This webiste is about displaying list of movies from OMDb API database from every movie genre and also for searching some movies.
+This website is about displaying list of movies from OMDb API database from every movie genre and also for searching some movies.
 In the building process of this website i used the javascript library JQuery, HTML and CSS